buzzm/WebF3/README.md

 websvc.registerFunction("foo", Func1, context)
 ```

-Registration binds the function name (a string) to a class (*not* the instance,
+Registration binds the function name (a string) to a class (*not* an instance
-the class; not the class name, the class!) plus "context" or variables to pass
+of the class; not the class name as a string; just the class!) plus "context" or variables to pass
 to the function class upon construction.
 The function name string cannot be
 the empty string "" and it should realistically
 be something that can be easily encoded on the URL so